MyHush/hushchat/README.md

 <img src="https://raw.githubusercontent.com/MyHush/hushchat/master/hushchat-screen.png">

+## Features of HushChat:

+  * No phone numbers :lock:
+  * No centralized web servers :chains:
+  * No US-based organization :x:
+  * No Javascript in our desktop full or lite wallets :no_entry_sign:
+  * Multiple layers of encryption, in-flight and at-rest :shield:
+  * Compatible with Tor (i2p support in progress) :dark_sunglasses:
+  * Emoji Support :poop:

 ## What is HushChat?

 HushChat is a protocol which is a particular use case of HushList protocol and which sits on top of Zcash Protocol.
 It is